TRoboto/Maha/docs/source/comparison.rst

-Notes:
+Notes
+^^^^^

-We have reduced the file size to about 2.8 MB since duckling doesn't deal with size more than this.
+* We have reduced the file size to about 2.8 MB since duckling doesn't deal with size more than this ( Based on this file before processing).
 On the hand, maha works with original fiel smoothly without any problem.

-We have tried to increase the timeout but it have not worked
+* We have tried to increase the timeout but it have not worked for duckling.

-The file is pre-processed with keeping Arabic letters only.
+* The file is pre-processed with keeping Arabic letters only.

+* These are the links for `output file <https://drive.google.com/drive/folders/1ZCRDEuWtQlk9IMYRC3_h4JA2oEvQ7pPv?usp=sharing>`_ and `notebook <https://colab.research.google.com/drive/1eLQulwfr67AC_F1aMQ5B1BNjU_WVCDCF?usp=sharing>`_ that used for comparison.